HoGentTIN/linux-training-hogent/modules/hardware/030_hardware_theory.md

 ### dmesg

-You can also use `dmesg` to find irq\'s allocated at boot time.
+You can also use `dmesg` to find irq's allocated at boot time.

     student@linux:~$ dmesg | grep "irq 1[45]"